Fairy-Neko/miniRAID/README.md

 4. The compiled javascript and html files will be in `bin/` and a HTML `bin/index.html`.

 You can view the docs under `docs/index.html`.

+### TODOs

+* (OK) Add cooldown timer related things (1 timer is okay) to MobListener base class
+* Move attack speed timer from Mob to Weapon (using MobListener cooldown timer API)
+* Let MobListener able to listen to MobListeners (e.g. char listen to weapon, team buff listen to all player's weapon)
+* Let testGirl attack the woodLog with a fireball (which applies a burnt debuff) !